Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-3.md

 Very nice!
 You've made it this far.

 We can now let our .NET application connect to Azurite running in Docker using HTTPS with a self-signed certificated created by us.
-Additionally, we're capable of interacting with the Azurite container from our host machine through the sharing of the Certificate Authority and the self-signed certificate.
+Additionally, we're capable of interacting with the Azurite container from our host machine through the sharing of the self-signed certificate.

 In the next part we are going to containerize our .NET application.
 Since we're no longer running the .NET application from a host, we will also make sure we can trust our self-signed certificate in our Docker container.
+If you have no intentions of containerizing your application for development purposes and do not want to follow along with our deployment to Azure, you can stop reading here.

+Though of course the fun _really_ only starts from part 4 onwards! 😉

 Continue to part 4 here: []().